yoronneko/govern/README.md

 The configuration file necessitates the definition of environment variables of CMD, ARGS, and MARK.
 For further details, please refer to ``local/sample.conf.sh``.

+## Known issue

+A single argument containing spaces cannot be represented.
+For example, one of the arguments for ``str2str ... -a "JAVGRANT_G5T NONE" ...`` is ``JAVGRANT_G5T NONE``.
+However, I could not pass this string containing spaces as a single argument to the program via an environment variable.

 ## License

 govern.sh is released under 2-Cluse BSD License.